GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_HEVC_API.md

 `51`

 **Description:**
-Sets the maximum QP for I frame
+Sets the maximum QP for I frame.

 ---